Skip to main content

 Park History

-The reserve was designated to protect an outstanding example of intact western Atlantic blanket bog, recognized as globally rare and threatened across its range in Ireland, Scotland, and Norway.
+The reserve was designated as a national nature reserve in 1986 and enlarged in 1990 to protect an outstanding example of intact western Atlantic blanket bog, recognized as globally rare and threatened across its range in Ireland, Scotland, and Norway.
+[1] The site was also designated a Ramsar Wetland of International Importance in 1987.
 Scientific surveys confirmed the pristine condition of the bog system with all characteristic features present and actively functioning.
 The designation was part of broader efforts to protect Ireland's remaining viable blanket bogs from mechanical peat extraction, wind farm development, and overgrazing.

 Major Trails And Attractions